Satori-Nakamoto/simplewallet-guide/guide.md

 ![transfer](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/transfer.png)

 This will generate a file called multisig_masari_tx.
 For peace of mind, let's do one transaction at a time.
 Let's choose friend #2 to complete the signature for this transaction.
-Our friend needs to have our file multisig_masari_tx in his shell working folder and then use sign_multisig
+Our friend needs to have our file multisig_masari_tx in his shell working folder (which means we have to send it) and then use sign_multisig with the file multisig_masari_tx:

 `sign_multisig multisig_masari_tx`

 ![sign](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/sign_multisig_right1.png)

 After verifying the address, amount, fees, ring size, and change address, our friend will press `y` and the transaction will be successfully signed to the file multisig_masari_tx.
 Now the transaction is ready to be relayed to the network.
-Do:
+Our friend can send the file back to us or broadcast it himself by doing:

 `submit_multisig multisig_masari_tx`

 ![submit](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/tx_success.png)

+Congratulations, transaction successfully submitted!

 To recap, the sending process went like:

 1. All 3 friends `export_multisig_info` and share their file with the other 2 friends.
 2. Each friend uses `import_multisig_info` with all 3 multisig info files
 3. Any of the 3 friends can start the transaction using the normal `transfer` command and generate a file called "multisig_masari_tx"
-4. One of the *other* 2 friends needs to sign this file by doing `sign_multisig multisig_masari_tx`
+4. One of the *other* 2 friends needs to sign this file by doing `sign_multisig multisig_masari_tx`on the file
 5. The signed file is submitted to the network with `submit_multisig multisig_masari_tx`

 If the friends want to send another transaction, they should go back to step 1 and start the process again.